rapidsai/cuxfilter/CONTRIBUTING.md

 ### Adding support for new viz libraries

-cuXfilter.py acts like a connector library and it is easy to add support for new libraries.
-The cuxfilter/charts/core directory has all the core chart classes which can be inherited and used to implement a few (viz related) functions and support dashboarding in cuXfilter directly.
+cuxfilter.py acts like a connector library and it is easy to add support for new libraries.
+The cuxfilter/charts/core directory has all the core chart classes which can be inherited and used to implement a few (viz related) functions and support dashboarding in cuxfilter directly.

 You can see the examples to implement viz libraries in the bokeh and cudatashader directories.